sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 * **Improved:** WordPress 6.5 removed the pointer cursor from labels.
 To make it clear again that inflections and synonyms are clickable, they now display a tiny border on-hover to indicate this affordance.
 * **Improved:** WooCommerce's "Product short description" is now considered for subject assessments.
 The "Product short description" is considered to be placed before the "Product description."
+* **Improved:** Added screen reader titles to selection fields.
+* **Improved:** Classic Editor's parsing delay has been cut in half (from 1 second to 0.5 seconds) because it's prone to wait a while already after typing before relaying updates.
 * **Fixed:** Resolved an issue where API requests didn't resolve when creating a new posts via the Block Editor (this regressed in WordPress 6.4).
 * **Fixed:** Resolved an issue where a dependency was missing from the Block Editor (lodash), the analyser no longer automatically updated.
 * **Fixed:** Resolved an issue during typing, the parser wouldn't refresh assessments for 10 seconds due to a race condition after clearing worker events to save memory.
+* **Fixed:** Resolved an issue when either inflections or synonyms are available, but not both, the parser would crash and the word selection would appear broken after saving and reloading the page.
+This fix is applied retroactively.

 ### 1.5.3